satra/NiPyPe-Paper/nipype_paper.rst

 automatically generated based on inputs and outputs definition and includes information about required inputs, types, and default value.
-Alternatively an extended information is available in the form of auto-generated HTML documentation (available locally and online):|image1|
+Alternatively an extended information is available in the form of auto-generated HTML documentation (see Figure html\_help).|image1|

+Figure html\_help.
+HTML help page for dtfit command from Camino.
+This was generated based on the Interface code: description and example was taken from the class docstring and inputs/outputs were list was created using traited input/output specification.

 This includes example usage.
 All inputs are set through the inputs
 field: